 If you’ve already made our trunk lighting modification, you should have almost everything you need with the excess parts from that project.
 This is also an easier project, but may require getting into the frunk briefly to attach the LED strip, an awkward maneuver at best!

 There are many ways to do this project, but we’ll outline the way we did it.
 You can improvise and/or elect to do it differently.

 - A ten-inch length of 5050 warm white LEDs waterproof, 60 LEDs/m, 12 VDC (cut from a long strip).
-There are many vendors, lengths, LED density and color choices at eBay, Amazon, and others.
-(I bought this 5-meter strip from eBay for another project, but this is far more than you’ll need for this project).
+There are many vendors, lengths, LED density, and color choices on eBay, Amazon, and others.
+(I bought a 5-meter strip from eBay for another project, but this is far more than you’ll need for this project).
 Select Warm-white or natural white and waterproof.
 You can cut the LED strip as marked to the desired lengths.
 Tesla uses cool white (about 5000K) LEDs, but I find the warm LEDs to look better (about 3000K).
-There is not a huge difference and its only a personal preference which shade of white you use.
+There is not a huge difference and it is only a personal preference which shade of white you use.